 Additionally you should also pose different questions, reply to those who comment on them and thus create a discussion.
-Whenever someone leaves a comment, be it a positive or a negative one, you should always have a standpoint.
+Whenever someone leaves a comment, be it a write my essay positive or a negative one, you should always have a standpoint.

 In short, show people you are a living, breathing organism, just like them!

 4. Don’t Irritate Your Fans

 Especially with the notification system that Facebook made available for the fan pages, you should pay even more attention to what you share.

 Since that feature allows your fans to subscribe for your updates i.e. to get notified via the notifications icon on the top bar, you must make sure not to irritate them.

 Basically consider factors such as how much stories per day you post (I wouldn’t recommend more than 2-4), how much promotional content you share (for instance reviews of products with affiliate links in them) and also what the ratio between publications with links, text only and images is.

 Also make sure not to post too many images and quotes – although they tend to get lots of attention – they shouldn’t be the focal point of your Facebook marketing strategy.